 An interdisciplinary exchange of art and ideas from one cutting edge of Western culture to the other - from the Southern California/Log Angeles basin to Estonia and the Baltics.

 “The work emphasizes a prescient, mutual place in time and mind, a desire to push boundaries at every edge.
 Art in all its forms - whether ideas, words or marks, spoken or sun, discarded or disparate elements assembled together into one, molded or forged, projected, built in place or heard, all while listening and speaking to each other.
 An exhibition of different art works from the very opposite ends of the western world create a coherent voice and experience in time and space, full of contrast, tension, and unanimity.”

 Juri Koll, Curator

-Renowned artists from Southern California and Estonia will be specially selected for the exhibition to begin at ViCA’s galleries in Los Angeles, then travel to Estonia.
+Renowned artists from Southern California and Estonia have been specially selected for the exhibition to begin at ViCA’s galleries in Los Angeles, then travel to Estonia.
 Cultural figures will participate in talks, tours and workshops - a cultural exchange to promote progress, activism, and peace - finding common ground, new ways of seeing and expressing their innermost views to the world at large.

-Exchange will happen, from painting to sculpture, performance and film, to the written word.
+Exchanges will happen via painting to sculpture, performance and film, to the written word.
 A catalog will be published following the exhibition.

 This is especially prescient, as Estonia, along with other Baltic states, celebrates it’s 100th anniversary of independence, from their emergence as free, democratic countries in 1918-19.

 Artists included in this show are Toomas Kuusing, Anonymous Boh, Taje Tross, Tönis Laanemaa, Leonhard Lapin, Terttu Uibopuu, Raul Meel, Peeter Allik, Hillar Tatar, George Koll and Serge Koll.
 This work will be combined with work from the U.S. and abroad from artists including Bradford J. Salamon, Sonja Schenk, Doug Edge, Gloriane Harris, John Hancock, Sulamit Elizondo, Robbie Conal, Lilli Muller, Catherine Ruane, Pablo Llana, Mb Boissonnault, Juri Koll, Cosimo Cavallaro, Lil’ Mikey Coleman, Lilli Muller, Robert Nelson, William Turtle and others to be announced.